letung3105/csproject-2020-siem/docs/sprint03/product_presentation.md

 ---

-# Overview: Security information and event managment
+# Overview: Security information and event management

 + Collect and aggregate data:
     + Data comes from multiple sources.